 - The grafts are placed into tiny incisions made in the scalp.

 The two procedures both have great success rates and the procedure used will be dependent on the number of hairs that need to be moved and the procedure the surgeon you are allocated is most comfortable with.
-There is a slight variation in cost between the two procedures, with FUT being slightly cheaper as it is less labour intensive.
+There is a slight variation in cost between the two procedures, with FUT being slightly cheaper as it is less labour-intensive.

 Both procedures have the same recovery times.
 The time spent recovering after a hair transplant is just as important as the procedure itself.
 We recommend avoiding any physical excursion for two weeks after surgery to reduce the of a poor transplant.

-One key area of hair transplant information is that it will take 12-18 months to see the results from your surgery.
+One key area of hair transplant information is that it will take 12-18 months to see the results of your surgery.
 Some people expect to see results within weeks of a procedure, but a little patience is required!

 The final part of Hair Transplant information that is worth bearing in mind is the cost of a procedure.
 The NHS do not offer hair transplants as they are considered a cosmetic procedure.
 This means that you will have to consider the price of surgery when thinking about a hair transplant.